Erickk0/Erickk0/README.md

 ## Hi this is Erick 👋

-- I'm currently pursuing an internship as a Software Developer at ekkodale GmbH focusing on kubernetes and IAC
 - [Visit my GitHub Pages site](https://erickk0.github.io/)
 - Currently working setting up my own k3s cluster with kafka integration and developing my own template microservices to learn more about cloud native development.